Skip to main content

 • If you have a BA or BS degree, you may instead apply for the Master of Arts in Ayurveda and earn an Ayurvedic Practitioner Certificate concurrently

-• Graduates qualify for the AAC Board Certification Exam
+• Successful completion allows graduates to sit for the AAC AP Board Exam

 • Upon passage of the Board Exam, you qualify for professional membership in the National Ayurvedic Medical Association (NAMA) as an Ayurvedic Practitioner